benzap/the-stoics-library/resources/books/seneca_epistles_vol_1/root.md

 single individual.
 You know that Homer is meant when you hear men say "the poet."
 What, then, is this pre-eminent Being?
 God, surely, one who is greater and more powerful than anyone else.
-The third class is made up of those things which exist in the proper sense of the term\c;
+The third class is made up of those things which exist in the proper sense of the term;
 they are countless in number, but are situated beyond our sight.
 "What are these?" you ask.
 They are Plato's own furniture, so to speak; he calls them "ideas," and from them all visible things are created, and